evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ### Sound system

-One type of sound system is available for the Ford Mustang Mach-E GT.
+The Ford Mustang Mach-E GT comes equipped with one sound system option:

-- With the B&O Sound System, you get ten speakers with a max system output of 560 watts.
+- **B&O Sound System**: This system features ten speakers and delivers a maximum output of 560 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights